Is fashion a danger to our environment?

 “Slave” labor in the garment industry

-The fashion industry seems to be one of the top five most-polluting industries in the world.
-This is quite amazing as one normally thinks that the oil industry is the main culprit.
+The fashion industry seems to be one of the top five most polluting industries in the world.
+This is quite amazing, as one normally thinks that the oil industry is the primary culprit.
 We know by now that plastic is polluting our planet.
 Then there are too many cars and transport in general which pollute the air.
 But would you have thought that the fashion branch would add to pollution?

 100 billion new garments from new fibers are produced every year

 I live in the south of Spain and have a household of 2 people, some animals, and farmland.
 For personal use we calculate half a cubic meter, that is 500 liters a day.
-That means that the 15000 liters needed for 1 pair of jeans would keep us going for 1 month.
+That means that the 7800 liters needed for 1 pair of jeans would keep us going for many days.
 That is a figure which makes you think.

-Have you heard of the disappearing of the Aral Sea?
+Have you heard of the disappearance of the Aral Sea?

 More places in the world with problems